Raising funds for the Christian Hobbs Boxing Gym. All proceeds go to this special cause.More Info

 I would recommend Nick to you in many capacities, as a coach, public speaker, event organiser, agent or consultant.
 His knowledge and experience is second to none and his work transcends categorisation.
 Nick is not only a jack of many trades, uniquely he is a master of every single one.

 Nick Tester is a leading figure in Sport and Education, having been Head of Cricket at Chigwell School and Head of Boy’s Games, Football and Cricket at Ardingly College, as well as having worked within the professional sporting world.
 In his time in education, Nick has been one of the most decorated Heads of Football in the Independent sector… More →

 Adam’s extensive experience promoting and running events throughout the UK provides PRC with the expertise for the scheduling and successful co-coordinating of PRC Elite’s conferences… More →

-Clarissa Schilling has been involved in promoting girls sport throughout her career.
-She has competed at a high level across several sports as an athlete herself, as well as coaching multiple girls and ladies teams in schools, clubs and universities in the UK, USA and South Africa… More →
+Clarissa Schilling, née Goodwin, has been involved in promoting girls sport throughout her career.
+She has competed at a high level across several sports as an athlete herself, including netball, athletics and her main sport of hockey.
+During her hockey career she has gained 14 years of national league… More →

 Musical Events Leader